sarahliess/sarahliess/README.md

 - 🎨 I'm super passionate about consistent design, style guides and wireframing – preparation is key!

-- ⚡ Fun fact: The name of my loyal rubber duck is Dylan.
+- ⚡ Fun fact: The name of my loyal debugging duck is Dylan.
 Both of us started our journey in 2021

 - 💜 PS: a11y matters